Ecstasy: A Highly Addictive Hallucinogenic Stimulant

 Ecstasy Use by Youth

-Ecstasy is commonly used by young people around high school or college age, especially by those who go to night clubs and all-night rave parties.
-Many young, first-time ecstasy users encounter ecstasy at a rave, party, bar, or night club.
+Ecstasy is commonly used by young people around high school or college age, especially by those who go to nightclubs and all-night rave parties.
+Many young, first-time ecstasy users encounter ecstasy at a rave, party, bar, or nightclub.
 Their friends or someone they know may use it, and the first-time user may be drawn in by the intoxicating effects and ready availability of the drug.
-Many youth are not aware of the dangers of ecstasy.
+Many youths are not aware of the dangers of ecstasy.

 When students start to use ecstasy regularly, it’s common to lose interest in school and suffer academically.
 Chronic ecstasy users are in danger of losing interest to the point of dropping out of school, losing a job, or getting in trouble with the law.